 Beatty heard Nelson murmur, “Thank God I have done my duty”, and when he returned, Nelson’s voice had faded and his pulse was very weak.

 4:30pm, Nelson’s last words were “God and Country”, he then took his last breath.
-Nelson died of his wounds three hours after he became shot.
+Nelson died of his wounds three hours after he was shot.
 On his death, he had reached the age of 47.
-Nelsons body become placed in a cask of brandy, mixed with Camphor and myrrh in order to preserve his body.
-The cask then tied to the mainmast and placed under guard.
+Nelsons body was placed in a cask of brandy, mixed with Camphor and myrrh in order to preserve his body.
+The cask was then tied to the mainmast and placed under guard.

-HMS Victory became towed to Gibraltar, Nelsons body become placed in a lead-lined coffin that had been filled with spirits of wine.
+HMS Victory was towed to Gibraltar, Nelson’s body placed in a lead-lined coffin that had been filled with spirits of wine.

 Britian in mourning